Please see the frequently asked questions about breast lifts to the right.

-To date I have not used mesh techniques.
-They involve the use of synthetic or biologic meshes around the breast gland as a cone or as a sling beneath the breast (but under the skin).
+I have not used mesh techniques and I mention it for historical interest.
+This technique involves the use of synthetic or biologic meshes around the breast gland as a cone or as a sling beneath the breast (but under the skin).
 The Goes technique is one well-known mesh technique.
 Mesh techniques were devised to maintain breast shape however the mesh could become exposed or infected or suffer other foreign body related complications.

 Complications of mastopexy

 1. Shape change- ongoing over time